samueljens/myrepo/content/about/_index.md

 Outside of school, I enjoy biking, camping, and GT3/4 racing.

 Thank you for visiting my personal website!
 You may find my current CV (updated August 2021) at the top of the page.
+You may reach me via email at samuel [dot] jens [@] stonybrook [dot] edu.